 Breed Specific Fiber from Beloved Flocks

 We raise Alpacas, Angora goats, Cashmere goats, and a variety of sheep, some purebred, registered breeds and some crossbred.
 We started our farm with Shetland sheep and through rescues and acquisitions, we now have Poll Dorset, Colored Merino, Cotswold, Wensleydale, Teeswater, and Cormo sheep.
-Very soon we will have the first Valais Blacknose sheep born in Vermont as part of a breed-up program.
+We are now home to Vermont’s first Valais Blacknose Sheep, born this spring on our farm as part of a breed-up program.

 What does it mean to be a Fiber Farm?
 It helps to think of our product, fiber, as a sustainable, natural resource for replacing synthetics in a world that needs our love and care.
 When you recognize that animal-grown fiber is a renewable and harmless way to return carbon to the earth, cleaning the atmosphere and improving the soil upon which they trod, you can appreciate the importance of small ruminants.

 Below are links to articles and interviews highlighting the work of our farm as told by others.
 We enjoy educational outreach whenever we can facilitate it amongst the work we do.
 We encourage dialogue and questions regarding small farm fiber farming and hope it will inspire others to be good stewards of the land and support a greener earth.

 Products & Properties of Natural, Local, Organic Wool, Alpaca, and Mohair